Table of Contents

 As such, a person with a fast metabolism, continual adrenal response (stress), or numerous other symptoms due to the stimulatory nutrient dominance revealed in licorice root would not be well-served consuming licorice root.

 Many herbs (and combinations thereof) are used topically for medicinal purposes.
 Albeit the skin is a source of absorption, the amounts of nutrients or other substances absorbed will be much less than through normal dietary consumption.

 Hair Analysis and herbs

 Our hair analysis can be a useful tool to monitor your use of herbs.
-As you will find in our Trace Elements Inc., Profile 2, we occasionally include a list of herbs that may contribute toward an excess of an element.
-Of course, this depends on the level of element excess.
-Our food recommendations remain primarily in common foods to avoid and increase.
-Foods to increase do not include herbs (as seen in the list above).
-Our supplements (Trace Nutrients®) include very little use of herbs as seen in Nutri-Vi.
+As you will find in our Trace Elements Inc., Profile 2, we occasionally include a list of herbs that may be contributing toward an excess of an element (nutritional or toxic).

 Order your Hair Analysis today!